-Here in the Northern Hemisphere, we will greet the spring season on March 19, 2020, at precisely 11:50 p.m.
+Here in the Northern Hemisphere, we greeted spring on March 19, 2020, at precisely 11:50 p.m.
 EDT, with the arrival of the Vernal Equinox.
 If that seems early to you, you’re right.
-This will be the earliest the Spring Equinox has occurred in 124 years!
+This was the earliest the Spring Equinox has occurred in 124 years!

 But the question on everyone’s mind is: when will it actually feel like spring?
 Here’s what the 2020 Farmers’ Almanacis predicting, based on its long-range weather formula.

 Scroll down for the Canadian forecast…

 According to our long-range outlook, spring will be slow to start with winter lingering across the Midwest, Great Lakes, Northeast, and New England.
 Occasional wet snow and unseasonably chilly conditions will hang on for a ride that you may not be able to get off until April!

 Much of the rest of the country will experience frequent and widespread precipitation.
 During the first week of April across the Plains states and parts of the Southwest, there may be a threat of strong-to-severe weather, with some storms capable of spawning tornado activity.
 Temperatures will run somewhat cool for most regions, even into June.

 Drier weather will prevail out West, although initially, it will seem somewhat reluctant to move eastward.
 A very cool and stormy spring is on tap for the south-central states.